|(801) 507-6556 – Local Phone

-The Intermountain Medical Center Trauma and Surgical Critical Care Post Graduate Fellowship for Physician Assistants and Nurse Practitioners accepted the first resident to started October 2010.
+The Intermountain Medical Center Trauma and Surgical Critical Care Post Graduate Fellowship for Physician Assistants and Nurse Practitioners accepted the first Fellow in October 2010.
 This is a 12-month program offering didactic and clinical training in the specialties of trauma and surgical critical care.

-Intermountain Medical Center is one of three Level One Trauma Centers in the Salt Lake City Valley.
+Intermountain Medical Center is one of two Level 1 Trauma Centers in the Salt Lake City Valley.
 It is a state- of-the-art facility that opened in October 2007.
-The resident will have the unique and exciting opportunity to work with a team of PAs, NPs, and trauma critical care surgeons to learn the care of the trauma and surgical patient.
+The Fellow will have the unique and exciting opportunity to work with a team of PAs, NPs, and trauma critical care surgeons to learn the care of the trauma and surgical patient.

-The purpose of the fellowship is to provide specialty training for post-graduate physician assistants and nurse practitioners.
-The collaboration of the PA and NP roles is a unique attribute of the IMC Trauma Service model.
-The core critical care trauma surgeon physician group is dedicated to the advancement of the PA and NP role and post-graduate training.
+The purpose of the Fellowship is to provide specialty training for post-graduate physician assistants and nurse practitioners.
+The collaboration of the PA and NP roles is a unique attribute of the IMC Trauma Service model; the entire team, including the trauma surgeons, are dedicated to post-graduate training and the advancement of the PA and NP role in Trauma and Critical Care.

 The goals of the program can be outlined as follows:

 - Promote and advance the APC (Advanced Practice Clinician – term used to describe PAs and NPs) role in the Trauma and Critical Care specialty

 - Provide advanced training for APCs in Trauma and Critical Care

 - Promote the collaboration of APCs in the Trauma and Critical Care specialty